flamejs/flame.js/README.md

 You can play around with Flame in your browser with this [jsFiddle](http://jsfiddle.net/nv25J/1/).

+We've given a presentation about Ember and Flame at frontend.fi on April 11th 2012 which can be found [here](https://github.com/downloads/flamejs/flame.js/ember_flame_final.key).

 For a bit more extensive example, see the [address book application](https://github.com/flamejs/flame-address-book).